akeneo/pim-community-dev/UPGRADE.md

 > Please perform a backup of your codebase if you don't use a VCS (Version Control System).

+## Requirements

+Please, see the complete [list of requirements](https://docs.akeneo.com/3.0/install_pim/manual/system_requirements/system_requirements.html) for PIM v3.0.

-## PHP Version
+### PHP Version

-Akeneo PIM v3.0 is now using PHP 7.2.
+Akeneo PIM v3.0 now expects PHP 7.2.

+### MySQL version

+Akeneo PIM v3.0 now expects MySQL 5.7.22.

+## Database charset migration

+MySQL charset for Akeneo is now utf8mb4, instead of the [flawed utf8](https://www.eversql.com/mysql-utf8-vs-utf8mb4-whats-the-difference-between-utf8-and-utf8mb4/).
+If you have custom table, you can convert them with `ALTER TABLE my_custom_table CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci`.
+For Akeneo native tables, the migration scripts apply the conversion.

 ## The main changes of the 3.0 version